 When you start looking through HIIT workouts, one thing you will notice is that there are a lot of planks involved.
 Just find the right one for you.

 Sure, the traditional plank just requires you to hold your balance for 30 seconds or longer, but there are some other variations that require a bit more movement.

 These are a lot tougher than they look, so don’t be fooled into thinking they aren’t good for a HIIT workout.

-One variation you can try is plank to pushup.
+One variation you can try is plank to the pushup.

 You will hold the plank for several seconds, then move down into a pushup, then go back up to the plank and hold it.

-Another exercise that works good for HIIT workouts is the squat.
+Another exercise that works well for HIIT workouts is the squat.